 A Walk In The Wrong Direction

-Being a champion means a busy schedule against elite athletes with little downtime, and Petchmorakot had already spent nearly a decade competing, training, and cutting weight when his motivation began to slip.
+He had a busy schedule against elite athletes with little downtime, and after almost a decade of competing, training, and cutting weight, his motivation began to slip.

 “The weight cuts were always so hard for me,” he explains.
 “I knew I needed to get the job done, but it was always a struggle.”